Brand awareness can change the performance of your company. Find out just what is brand awareness is and how you can measure it in this article.

 Picture this: it is a beautiful summer’s day.
 The sun is shining, the sky is blue, and there is a light breeze allowing for the perfect temperature.
 It is Friday afternoon and you are sitting at your desk daydreaming about the impending weekend.
 Suddenly, you are interrupted by a tap on the shoulder.
 It’s the big boss.
-Out of nowhere, she wants to know more about the level of brand awareness the company is currently achieving.
+She was recently asking what is brand awareness but now she wants to know more about the level of brand awareness the company is currently achieving.
 She also wants to know how to measure brand awareness and how to increase it - and she would like to know your thoughts on Monday.

 What is Brand Awareness?